Gametrics/standards/grc.md

 ## Encoding {#encoding}
 A GRC string **MAY** be compressed for inclusion in tweets, QR codes, etc.

-A compressed GRC string **MUST** use the Deflate algorithm.
+A compressed GRC string **MUST** use the Deflate algorithm and no others.

-Usable characters in a GRC string are the letters A through Z, numbers 0 through 9, and the symbols "!?;|,".
-Most characters are usable in freetext strings, however, the pipe and comma `|` `,` are reserved as separators and **MUST NOT** be used in freetext strings.
-Note that spaces **MUST NOT** be used.
+Usable characters in a GRC string are the letters A through Z, numbers 0 through 9, and the symbols `!?;|,`.
+Most characters are usable in freetext strings, however, the pipe and comma `|` `,` are reserved as separators and **MUST NOT** be used in freetext strings, while spaces ` ` **MUST NOT** be used at all.

 The underscore character `_` **MAY** be used to indicate a word break in freetext sections.
 The PCRE regex `^([A-Z]|[a-z]|[0-9]|[\!\?\|,;_])+$` **MAY** be used to check whether a GRC string contains valid characters.